 A jumpsuit is a great way to add a more feminine, less edgy, but still modern style to doc martens.

 And, a girly dress goes great with docs.
-For my favorite dress like this, check out my fall capsule wardrobe here.

 for more outfit ideas, check out all my outfit idea posts here.